 It used to be that this was a feature restricted to YouTube Red subscribers only, but with the introduction of YouTube Premium, Google has begun offering picture-in-picture on YouTube to non-subscribers too.
 However, it won’t work with content classified as music, so you’ll still need to pay for that.

-You can check what version of Android you have by going to Settings > About phone > Android version (may vary on smartphone), and you can see when your phone may get Android Oreo by taking a look at our guide.
+You can check what version of Android you have by going to Settings > About phone > Android version (steps may vary), and even though rollout for most phones has ended now, you can still see if your phone received an Android Oreo update by taking a look at our guide.